dita-ot/docs/README.md

 - [Write good commit messages][14]
 - [Sign your work][15]

-### Installing formatting tools
+## Installing formatting tools

-The documentation repository uses the following JavaScript tools to keep source files consistently formatted and ensure that each commit contains only the necessary changes:
+The documentation repository uses the following JavaScript tools to keep source files consistently formatted:

-- [Prettier][16] is an opinionated code formatter that enforces a consistent style by parsing code and re-printing it with its own rules.
+- [Prettier][16] is an opinionated code formatter that enforces a consistent style by parsing code and re-printing it.
-- [Husky][17] uses Git hooks to ensure that **Prettier** runs on all staged changes to format files before committing.
+- [Husky][17] uses Git hooks to ensure that Prettier runs on all staged changes to format files before committing.

 To set these tools up:

 1. Install Node.js® from [nodejs.org][18]
-2. Open a command prompt, and run `npm install`.
+2. Open a command prompt, and run `npm install`

 With these tools in place, any changes you make to the documentation source files will be automatically formatted when you commit them with Git.
+This ensures that commits contain only related changes, and no extra formatting.

 [1]: https://travis-ci.org/dita-ot/docs.svg?branch=develop
 [2]: http://slack.dita-ot.org/badge.svg